 I'm Pam, and I created this website as a resource for women and men, who have been betrayed by their spouses, through deception and sexual infidelity.
-My hope is that if one person can learn from my own failures and eventual victory over the trauma, then my own suffering and pain has meaning.
+My hope is that if one person can learn from my own failures and eventual victory over the trauma of betrayal, then my own suffering and pain has meaning.

 I am not a therapist, or licensed professional.
-I am more experienced and educated in sexual addiction and betrayal trauma than any one person ought to be.
+I am more experienced in sexual addiction and betrayal trauma than any one person ought to be.

 I've lived it.

 But I am winning the battle, every day, and I'm better for it.
 Don't lose hope.
 Victory is yours, if you work it.

 A word of encouragement: My husband is a recovering sex addict.
 I am a recovering betrayed spouse.

 I love my husband with all my heart, and it wasn't just learning about his deceptions and sexual betrayals that hurt, traumatized and shattered me, it was also how it affected all other areas of our life together.
 Like most of life - it's clear now - but it wasn't then.